Current events

 - Dennis Merz Guitar

-- Oliver Riedmüller Saxophone
+- Oliver Riedmüller Conzept

 Programme

 “What?
 You don’t know that song?
-Everyone knows it!”
+Everyone knows it!” – Who hasn’t heard that before?

 Recommended age: 6–11 years